prezi/fail/failure_scenarios.md

 * reconfigure the apache proxy to check the api health more often, or even to don't cache its state at all
 * gracefully handle responses in the client that the RestLi client fails to parse (not JSON, malformed JSON or incomplete data)
-* implement `manual-schedule` and/or `reschedule` command to make experimenting easier
+* implement `schedule-once` and/or `reschedule` command to make experimenting easier

 ### drop_dynamodb_traffic